 Portage, Compute Canada (CC) and the Canadian Association of Research Libraries (CARL) are collaborating to provide a scalable federated platform for digital research data management (RDM) and discovery.
 They are pleased to announce that the Federated Research Data Repository (FRDR) service has finished Beta and is now in Limited Production.

 The Limited Production version of FRDR will have many of the features and user interface design expected for full launch.
-Data deposit is currently limited to a select number of invited researchers who will help us to refine our curation and operational service models over the next few months.
+Data deposit is currently being offered as a 'by request only' service, subject to resource availability and capacity.
+If you have a dataset you would like to deposit, please contact firstname.lastname@example.org to request permission to deposit.

 A demo version of the FRDR site is available for training and testing purposes.
 The FRDR demo can be used to learn about the platform's search and data deposit features.
 As much as possible, the demo will be kept up-to-date with the latest version of the FRDR platform.
 Please note that all data deposited into the demo will be considered "test" data and will only be available temporarily.